 - Garlic: 2 cloves, minced

-- Worcestershire sauce: 2 tablespoons
+- Worcestershire sauce: 2 Tbsp

-- Ketchup: 1/4 cup (plus more for glazing)
+- Ketchup: ¼ cup plus more for glazing

 - Salt and pepper: to taste

-- Optional toppings: bacon, barbecue sauce
+- Optional toppings: bacon slices, extra bbq sauce

 Directions

-- Preheat the oven to 350°F (175°C).
+- Preheat oven to 350°F (175°C).

-- Bake for about 1 hour or until the internal temperature reaches 165°F (74°C).
+- Bake for about 1 hour or until internal temp hits 165°F (74°C).

-- Let rest for 10 minutes before slicing.
+- Let it rest for 10 minutes before slicing so it holds together.

 Tips for Perfect Chicken Meatloaf